PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 Storage EfficiencyUUIDv4/UUIDv716 bytes binary, mature indexing, wide tool support

-Proven StabilityUUIDv4 (`gen_random_uuid`)Battle-tested, PostgreSQL native, zero compatibility issues
+Proven StabilityUUIDv4 (`gen_random_uuid`)Battle-tested, PostgreSQL native, zero compatibility issues; best raw latency

 Key Findings